fardeen9983/Ultimate-Dux/Languages/TypeScipt/Readme.md

 # Typescript: The stricter sibling of JavaScript

-Typescript, a language developed by Microsoft, is a fully typed language which starts and ends on Javascript much like it's sibling but is also friends with other languages like Java and C++, reminding you always to write code in good practices.
+Typescript, a language developed by Microsoft, is a fully typed language that starts and ends on Javascript, much like it's sibling, but is also friends with other languages like Java and C++, reminding you always to write code in good practices.

 > Always keep your types in check and don't forget your dose of semi-colons, or I might throw some errors your way